SNICScienceCloud/technical-training/model-serving/README.md

 To 192.168.1.21:/home/appuser/my_project
 * [new branch]      master -> master
 ```

+- Access the url `http://<PRODUCTION-SERVER-IP>:5100/predictions` and you will see the changes in predictions.

 4. Improve the model by changing parameters or network architecture in the `neural_net.py` file and repeat the step-3 to push the new model to the production pipeline.